Overview of Article Topics

 The drinking and cooking water for the campsite is fed from a spring which has been channeled to a spigot where people can fill their bottles and plastic containers with as much water as they can carry back.

-I would recommend bringing in a five-gallon collapsible bag and hanging it in a safe place because it reduces the number of trips you need to take to get refills.
+I would recommend bringing in a five-liter collapsible bag and hanging it in a safe place because it reduces the number of trips you need to take to get refills.

 The water coming from the spring spigot is perfectly safe to drink and is tested regularly while the water flowing over the falls may not be.